-Later, after hugging handsome Nick Jonas whom Bethany fancies, he/she gets an erection.
+Later, after hugging handsome Jonas, he/she gets an erection.
 “These things are CRAZY!” he/she states.

 Again, these aren’t the sort of lines I usually find funny.
 More often I close my eyes and cringe inwardly, but Black has a way of making them sound naive, innocent and wonderfully off the cuff, as if a teenage girl really has gone through a body-swap and is amazed at the change.

 Way down the cast list, it’s great to see Tim Matheson, as Jonas’ clinically depressed father, back on the big screen (we shall ignore his supporting role in 2002’s Van Wilder with Ryan Reynolds).